Clay County, North Carolina Records

 The following dates indicates what vital, land, probate, and court records are in Clay county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.
 Also see the Clay County Records in the North Carolina State Archives.
 The County Courthouse was destroyed in 1870 by fire, some earlier records were destroyed.

 - Clay County Clerk of Court has Probate Records from 1862, Court Records from 1868 and Divorce Records from call court clerk for details.
-The County Clerk of Court holds probate records and court records if they have not been transferred to the state archives in Raleigh.
 Probate records include not only wills, but also loose estates records.
-Court records may include apprentice bonds, bastardy bonds, and officials' or constables' bonds in addition to dockets, fee and account books, and court minutes and orders.
-They also have Divorce Records.

 - Clay County Tax Assessor / Collector

 - Clay Co.
 North Carolina County Health Department

 - Learn More: State of North Carolina Census Records

 - U.S. Federal Population Schedules: 1870, 1880 (free index), 1890 (fragmented), 1900, 1910, 1920, 1930, 1940

 - U.S. Census Reconstructed Records: Census Substitutes Index, 1790-1890

 - Native American Population Schedules: 1894-1913